yomvol/Coursework-Game/README.md

 # Coursework-Game
 This is the second year course work at programming classes at university.
 The project is based on MFC framework.
+It features the installer, which is to be found in Corners 3x3 v1.0/Release
 NEVER MERGE MAIN AND MAIN2.
 Controls: LMB to choose a piece and destination.
 RMB to end jump combo.
 Press S to surrender.

 Rules: